Scout Sunday Service Ideas

 (Unit contact person/information)

 We love Scouting.org because it’s easy and convenient, with all the resources you need at your fingertips.
-With the help of this template, you can spread the message on your congregation’s newsletter or bulletin.
+With the help of this template, you can spread the message in your congregation’s newsletter or bulletin.

 What Are Some Scout Sunday Service Ideas?

 Whether it’s your first or fourth year, making sure your Scout Sunday experience runs as smoothly as possible can feel like a big ordeal.
-With the last few years being challenging to navigate due to Covid-19 (you can find Covid-19 FAQs here), we’ve scraped together a list of some more common service ideas for in-person or virtual services!

-• Lead a prayer
+- Lead a prayer

-• Serve as greeters or ushers.
+- Serve as greeters or ushers.

-• Present the religious emblems to youth and awards to adults.
+- Present the religious emblems to youth and awards to adults.

-• Commit to some act of service to the congregation in advance of the celebration.
+- Commit to some act of service to the congregation in advance of the celebration.

-• Recite the Scout Oath and Law.
+- Recite the Scout Oath and Law.

-• Presentation of religious emblems.
+- Presentation of religious emblems.

-• Do a PowerPoint presentation of Scouts in action or having fun and show it to the congregation during worship, after service, or social media.
+- Do a PowerPoint presentation of Scouts in action or having fun and show it to the congregation during worship, after service, or social media.

-• Have the Scouts and their leaders pre-record a video and stream it to the congregation.
+- Have the Scouts and their leaders pre-record a video and stream it to the congregation.

-• Incorporate your message into your faith-based organization’s virtual bulletin.
+- Incorporate your message into your faith-based organization’s virtual bulletin.

-• Invite members of the community to join or volunteer.
+- Invite members of the community to join or volunteer.

-• Create opportunities for service to the congregation on Saturday or Sunday.
+- Create opportunities for service to the congregation on Saturday or Sunday.

 Pro tip: Holding a Scouting for Food drive at your place of worship is the perfect way to do a good turn and protect yourself and others during Covid-19.